 I guess that means there is less to go wrong.
 It is well made for the price and gives people what they’re looking for in terms of exercise (light to moderate) which is enough for many.

-You can check current pricing and availability by clicking here:
+You can check current pricing and availability at Amazon by clicking here:

 The Marcy ME-709 Recumbent Exercise Bike does a good job at providing a low impact cardio workout for people looking light to moderate levels of exercise.
 It is easy on the knees and most people find it comfortable.

 The biggest drawback for the bike is the way you adjust the bike for people’s sizes which can be awkward and a little annoying.
 If there is only one person using the bike it’s not an issue if there is more than one you need to be okay with a more difficult way to get it to the proper fit each time people of different heights use the bike.

 If you want intense or very challenging workouts then this bike’s resistance is going to be too light for you.